therealnicoroshi/modlist/README.md

 The Nico Experience

- ## Disclaimer and Information:
+ ## Requirements and Information:

-This modlist requires Skyrim AE v.
+This modlist requires the Steam version of Skyrim AE v.
 1.6.1170 with paid CC content.

 It will auto Downgrade and run Skyrim SE 1.5.97 with CC content.